BigSoftVideo/DOTE/demo.md

     Note: You need to install `Git` first (see [Installation instructions](install.md)).
     - Create your own checkpoint after making some changes.
 1. If you make changes, remember to save the Transcript regularly `File ➔ Save Transcript` or <kbd>CTRL</kbd>+<kbd>S</kbd> [or <kbd>⌘</kbd>+<kbd>S</kbd> on macOS].

+#### Spot the errors!

+As a bonus, some of the Transcript versions included in the Demo contain deliberate errors.
+It is a fun game to spot the errors (_DOTE_ will help you) and correct them.

+- [Open each Transcript with errors](projects.md#open-transcript) and find/correct the errors.
+The errors in the Mondadaian version are harder to find, since they may not all appear in the [Editor](transcript.md).
+- The task can be made harder (eg. without help from DOTE) by [toggling off errors and warnings](errors.md)!
+- If you have set up Checkpoints, then you can peek at each [Checkpoint](versioncontrol.md) (cheat sheet) to see a description of the error and a comparison with the original to show the changes that made the error.
+- This game is fun to play with the family during seasonal holidays! 🥳